kulcsarrudolf/pasztor.at/content/blog/2018-12-07-what-is-ssrf.md

 categories: blog
 date: "2018-12-07T00:00:00Z"
 publishDate: "2018-12-07T00:00:00Z"
-excerpt: Cross-site Request Forgery or CSRF is a well known security vulnerability.
+summary: Cross-site Request Forgery or CSRF is a well known security vulnerability.
   But what is SSRF?
-fbimage: /assets/img/what-is-ssrf.png
+fbimage: posts/what-is-ssrf.png
-googleimage: /assets/img/what-is-ssrf.png
+googleimage: posts/what-is-ssrf.png
-preview: /assets/img/what-is-ssrf.jpg
+preview: posts/what-is-ssrf.jpg
 sharing:
   discord: '@everyone new article about security: What is Server Side Request Forgery?'
   facebook: '#SSRF is a sneaky #security vulnerability that may cause you big headaches.